"I had the unpleasant task of taking life by law."

 this fifty year old recording extract is not to modern standards.

-The verbatim transcript below helps to understand what was his only séance communication.
+The transcript below helps to understand what was Ellis's only séance communication.

 Read the full transcript below as you listen...